Beatrice Shilling: Royal Aircraft Establishment

-RAE-Hobson injection carburettor
+The RAE Restrictor

 During the Battle of France and Battle of Britain in 1940, RAF pilots discovered a serious problem in fighter planes with Rolls-Royce Merlin engines, such as the Hurricane and Spitfire.
-When the plane went nose-down to begin a dive the resulting negative g-force would flood the engine's carburettor, causing the engine to stall.
-German fighters used fuel injection engines and did not have this problem.
+When the plane went nose-down to begin a dive the resulting negative g-force would flood the engine's SU carburettor, causing the engine to stall.
+German fighters used fuel injection engines which avoided this problem.
 So in action a German fighter could evade a pursuing RAF fighter by flying a negative g manoeuvre which the RAF plane could not follow.

-Shilling devised a restrictor plate to solve this problem.
-It was a brass thimble with a hole in the middle (later further simplified to a flat washer), which could be fitted into the engine's carburettor without taking the aircraft out of service.
-The restrictor limited maximum fuel flow and prevented flooding.
-By March 1941 she had led a small team on a tour of RAF fighter stations, installing the devices in their Merlin engines.
-The restrictor was immensely popular with pilots and the device was nicknamed Miss Shilling's orifice (an inaccurate nickname, since Shilling was married three years prior and therefore her legal name was "Mrs Naylor") by Sir Stanley Hooker, the engineer who led supercharger development at Rolls-Royce at the time.
+Shilling devised a restrictor to solve this problem, originally a brass thimble with a hole in the middle and later further simplified to a flat washer of very precise dimensions.
+This could be welded into the engine's fuel line without taking the aircraft out of service and limited maximum fuel flow to prevent flooding.
+By March 1941 she had led a small team on a tour of RAF fighter stations (Shilling travelling on her former racing motorbike), to fit the device to their Merlin engines.
+The restrictor was immensely popular with pilots and the device was nicknamed Miss Shilling's orifice (though Shilling had married she retained her maiden name for professional purposes) by Sir Stanley Hooker, the engineer who led supercharger development at Rolls-Royce at the time.
 It continued in use as a stop-gap until the introduction of the pressure carburettor in 1943.
+Shilling also designed the RAE Hobson pressure carburettor, though this was never produced.